tjworks/tapdata-docs-en/docs/pipeline-tutorial/mysql-to-bigquery.md

    ![Select a table to synchronize](../images/mysql_to_bigquery_source_en.png)

-   - **Node name**: Defaults to connection name, you can also set a name that has business significance.
+   - **Node Name**: Defaults to connection name, you can also set a name that has business significance.
-   - **DDL event collection**: BigQuery does not support DDL writing, so you do not need to configure this parameter.
+   - **DDL Event Collection**: BigQuery does not support DDL writing, so you do not need to configure this parameter.
-   - **Dynamic new tables**: Once the switch is turned on, Tapdata Cloud will automatically synchronize any new or deleted tables from the source database to the target database.
-However, this synchronization process will only occur if all tables are selected for synchronization.
-   - **Select a table**: You have the option to select either **All** or **Custom** when configuring the synchronization settings.
-If you choose **Custom**, you will need to manually select the specific table(s) that you want to synchronize below.
+   - **Select Table**: Select the source table to operate.
+The table structure, including column names and types, will be displayed below.
+     * **Select by table name**: Select the table on the left, and then click the right arrow to complete the setup.
+     * **Match regular expressions**: Enter the regular expression for the table name.
+Additionally, when a table is added to the source database and it matches the specified expression, Tapdata will automatically synchronize the table to the target database.
+     * **Selectable table range**: By default, all tables are displayed, but you can choose to filter only tables with primary keys or only tables without primary keys.
+Since tables without primary keys use the full primary key method to implement data updates, they might encounter errors due to exceeding the index length limit, and their performance might be limited.
+Therefore, it is recommended that you create separate data replication tasks for tables without primary keys to avoid task errors and enhance the performance of data updates.
    - **Batch read number**: The number of records read in each batch during full data synchronization, the default is **100**.

 6. Click the BigQuery data source to preview the data structure and set advanced options.